hendri1211/qa-technical-test/intern-technical-test.md

 ## What to Submit

 ### Item 1
-- Navigate to the `/signup` page from the homepage by clicking "SIGN UP" in the sticky header menu
+- Navigate to the `/job/create` page from the dashbord by clicking Post a Job in the dashboard page
-- Once routed to the `/signup` page, click "SIGN UP WITH EMAIL" to access the sign up form page
-- In the `signup-email` form page, you may begin doing exploratory tests to assess how the application behaves and you may start designing your tests
+- In the `` form page, you may begin doing exploratory tests to assess how the application behaves and you may start designing your tests
 - You can share your tests with us through a doc or spreadsheet file

 ### Item 2